tcamenzi/NLP_Assignment/README.txt

 Then the left half of sigDown becomes sigParent for the left child, and the right half of sigDown becomes sigParent for the right child.
 Note sigParent = 0 for the root.

+gradL:
+Ws.T*(y-t) + sigParent

+Note about L:
+- L stores the direct activations of the words, ie we use the ones in L directly *without* doing tanh(L) first.